 From the Principal’s Desk

 Nga mihi nui kia koutou katoa.
-Welcome to the Westland High School October newsletter, start of another term!
+Welcome to the the Westland High School May newsletter.

 E ngā mana, e ngā reo, e ngā karangatanga maha, tēnā koutou katoa.
 Warm greetings to you all.

 Students are the life and heart of our school and it has been so heartwarming to have their presence back.
 The chat, the laughter, the screeching and the yelling are what makes our school a special place, and the many smiling faces.

 With everyone being back at school it is fair to say we all came back with a mixture of emotions, anxiety, joy and trepidation.
 I am impressed with the resilience shown by our students and staff as the teaching and learning programmes have recommenced.
 The support from the community too, has been tremendous.

 This weekend is also a well-earned break for everyone, the rigours of online teaching for approximately 6 weeks have simply exhausted many students and staff alike, so this weekend take the time to reflect, enjoy time with family, go to the beach or lakes, walk, cycle, run, fish, hunt,, read or sleep in… but do have a relaxing weekend.